 However, Cybis has only twice disconnected a sculpture of a person in order to offer it separately.
 As seen in the Ballet post, the impressive and very limited edition sculpture Swan Lake’s Odette includes a female ballerina who was also offered as the separate edition Curtain Call.
 However, the decoration/colorway of Curtain Call differs from that of Odette even though her pose is identical; as a result the “feeling” of the two sculptures is quite different.

-The only other “separated” human piece is Lady Elizabeth who is 9.5″ high, issued as an edition of 1500 sometime in the late 1990s.
-Her introduction price is unknown but she is on the current Cybis website for $1295.
+The only other “separated” human piece is Lady Elizabeth who is 9.5″ high, issued as an edition of 1500 sometime in the mid to late 1990s.
+Her introduction price is unknown but she was shown on the 2008 Cybis website for $1295.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.